gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 56 -->

-## Chapter XIV: The death of earl Strongbow is announced to Raymond.
+## Chapter XIV: The death of earl Strongbow is announced to Raymond

 While these things were doing in Desmond, there came a messenger in haste from Dublin, who brought Raymond a letter from his wife, Basilia, of the contents of which he was not apprized.
 It was